 The annual bulletin on domestic abuse in England and Wales, for the year ending March 2017, has been published The Office for National Statistics (ONS).
 According to the bulletin an estimated 1.9 million adults aged between 16 and 59 years experienced domestic abuse during the year, 1.2 million of whom were women, and 713,000 of whom were men.
 The group most likely to be victims of domestic abuse are women aged between 16 and 19, 11 per cent of whom say that they have experienced domestic abuse in the last year.
 A shocking statistic.
 It wasn’t all doom and gloom, however, as the ONS says that its analysis of the figures indicates a gradual downward trend in levels of domestic abuse.

 Resolution, the association of family lawyers, has warned that millions of unmarried couples living together are unaware that they are at severe financial risk as a result of the current legal system.
 To coincide with its ‘Cohabitation Awareness Week’, the association has published the results of a poll it commissioned which indicates that two-thirds of people in cohabiting relationships are unaware that there is no such as thing as ‘common-law marriage’.
-For an example of the sort of hardship that a cohabitee can suffer when their relationship ends, see this post, and for a summary of what a cohabitee who is aware of their lack of rights can do to protect their rights (including signing a cohabitation agreement), see this post.
+For an example of the sort of hardship that a cohabitee can suffer when their relationship ends and for a summary of what a cohabitee who is aware of their lack of rights can do to protect their rights (including signing a cohabitation agreement), see this post.